John J. Lanzendorf-National Geographic PaleoArt Prize

 Paleoart entries must not have been created by utilizing AI image generators at any step in their preparation.

-• One (1) image which should not exceed 5 MB in .jpeg format.
+• One (1) image (not exceeding 5 MB) in .jpeg format.

 • A title for the work.
 You may enter "untitled" if you prefer but the work will be referred to as "untitled" in all award announcements and presentations should the work be awarded.